Hey everybody, and welcome to another PT Pioneer article.

 To become a health coach, one will need basic credentials in health and fitness.

-That means having a firm grasp of exercise and nutrition programming and instruction, as well as the relevant qualifications.
+That means having a firm grasp of exercise and nutrition programming, instruction, and the relevant qualifications.

 But that’s just the beginning.